outsinre/outsinre.github.com/_posts/2014-07-12-emacs-tutorial.md

    For some actions, you may need to repeat this.
 (If even this doesn’t clear things up entirely, then try `C-]` or `M-x top-level`; that should do the trick.)

    `ESC-ESC-ESC`: three consective ESC key.
 This command can exit an interactive command such as `query-replace (M-%)`,can clear out a prefix argument or a region,can get out of the minibuffer or other recursive edit,cancel the use of the current buffer (for special-purpose buffers),or go back to just one window (by deleting all but the selected window).
 3. `M-:`: evaluate lisp statement.
+Alternatively, use `C-x C-e` over an lisp statement.
 4. `C-x TAB`: Indent all lines starting in the region.
 If called interactively with no prefix argument, activate a transient mode in which the indentation can be adjusted interactively by typing <left>, <right>, <S-left>, or <S-right>.

    You can prefix it with `C-u C-x TAB` or `C-u 6 C-x TAB`.
 Alternatively, after `C-x TAB`, use left/right key to move the selected region.